-I’ve put together sever before and after shots of three spaces in our home that have been update or are in the process of being updated with area rugs.
+I’ve put together several before and after shots of three spaces in our home that have been updated or are in the process of being updated with area rugs.
 I really think it has made a huge impact.
 Let me show you and you can decide.

 Using an area rug to cover dark flooring